conduktor/conduktor-docs/docs/gateway/interceptors/data-security/data-masking.md

 * `MASK_ALL`: data will be masked,
 * `MASK_FIRST_N`: The first `n` characters will be masked
 * `MASK_LAST_N`: The last `n` characters will be masked

+### Error Policy

+You can control the plugin behaviour when it cannot parse a fetched message through its `errorPolicy`.
+This can be set to one of `fail_fetch` or `skip_masking`.

+The default mode is `fail_fetch` and in this mode the plugin will return a failure to read the batch which the fetch record is part of, effectively blocking any consumer.

+In `skip_masking` mode, if there is a failure to parse a message being fetched (e.g. an encrpyted record is read in) then that record is skipped, and returned un-masked.

 ### Schema Registry